WASP-57

-WASP-57 is a single G-type main-sequence star about 1310 light-years away.
+WASP-57 is a single G-type main-sequence star about 1,322 light-years away in the constellation Libra.
 WASP-57 is depleted in heavy elements, having 55% of the solar abundance of iron.
 WASP-57 is much younger than the Sun at 0.957 billion years.

 A multiplicity survey in 2015 did not detect any stellar companions to WASP-57.

 Planetary system

-In 2012 a transiting hot Jupiter planet b was detected on a tight, circular orbit around WASP-57.

-Planetary equilibrium temperature is 1338±29 K.
+In 2012 a transiting hot Jupiter planet, WASP-57b, was detected on a tight, circular orbit around WASP-57.
+The planetary equilibrium temperature is 1338±29 K.